Get-AzSqlServer

 [[-ServerName] <String>]

-Let’s discuss a few examples of how to use the Get-AzSqlServer Azure PowerShell command.
+Let’s discuss a few examples of how to use this Azure PowerShell command.

 Example-1

-You can execute the below PowerShell command to get detailed information about one specified Azure SQL Database server.
+You can execute the following PowerShell command to get detailed information about a specified Azure SQL Database server.

 Get-AzSqlServer -ResourceGroupName "Demo1234" -ServerName "azurelessonssql"

-After executing the above PowerShell script, I got the below-expected output.
+After executing the above PowerShell script, I received the output shown below, which was not as expected.

 ResourceGroupName : Demo1234